ONETS: Online Network Slice Broker From Theory to Practice: Introduction

 \section{Introduction}

-\IEEEPARstart{M}{obile} networks are a key element of today's society, enabling communication, access and information sharing.
+Mobile networks are a key element of today's society, enabling communication, access and information sharing.
 However, as cellular networks move from being voice-centric to data-centric, operators revenues are not able to keep pace with the predicted increase in traffic volume.
 Such pressure on operators return on investment has pushed research efforts towards designing novel mobile network solutions able to open the door for new revenue sources.

 The emerging \emph{network slicing} paradigm provides new business opportunities by enabling mobile operators to open their network infrastructure to multiple \emph{tenants}, i.e., slice owners, with very diverse requirements.
-The availability of this vertical market multiplies the monetization opportunities of the network infrastructure as ($i$) new players may come into play (e.g., automotive industry, e-health, ...), and ($ii$) a higher infrastructure capacity utilization can be achieved by admitting network slice requests and exploiting multiplexing gains.
+The availability of this vertical market multiplies the monetization opportunities of the network infrastructure as ($i$) new players may come into play (e.g., automotive industry, e-health, etc.) bringing in new business opportunities, and ($ii$) a higher infrastructure capacity utilization can be achieved by admitting as many network slice requests as possible while exploiting stochastic multiplexing gains obtained from the shared multi-tenant infrastructure.
 With network slicing, different services can be provided by different network slice instances.
 Each of these instances consists of a set of virtual network functions that run on the same infrastructure with a tailored orchestration.

 However, network slicing introduces new challenges that need to be addressed in order to be adopted in practice.
 A trade-off has to be considered between a \emph{fully shared} mobile network among tenants (with shared functions and resources) and an \emph{isolated slices} one (with dedicated functions and resources only).
-In this context, a network slice broker solution is desirable, acting as an arbitration entity in charge of satisfying heterogeneous slice requirements from tenants while at the same time guaranteeing the most efficient use of the infrastructure resources.
+In this context, a network slice broker solution is desirable, acting as an arbitration entity in charge of satisfying heterogeneous slice requirements from tenants while at the same time guaranteeing the most efficient use of the infrastructure resources~\cite{Slicing2018CoNEXT}.
 The network slice broker concept has been previously considered in~\cite{samdanis2016network}.
 In this paper we build on this concept and design an \emph{online} network slice brokering solution that complies with the novel 3GPP Network Slicing architecture development (described in Section~\ref{s:framework}).